About AstrobiologySeptember 26, 2014

 NASA’s Astrobiology Program addresses three fundamental questions: How does life begin and evolve?
 Is there life beyond Earth and, if so, how can we detect it?
 What is the future of life on Earth and in the universe?
 In striving to answer these questions and improve understanding of biological, planetary, and cosmic phenomena and relationships among them, experts in astronomy and astrophysics, Earth and planetary sciences, microbiology and evolutionary biology, cosmochemistry, and other relevant disciplines are participating in astrobiology research and helping to advance the enterprise of space exploration.

-The Astrobiology Program has four elements: the NASA Astrobiology Institute, Exobiology and Evolutionary Biology, Astrobiology Science and Technology for Exploring Planets, and Astrobiology Science and Technology Instrument Development.
+The Astrobiology Program has six elements: the NASA Astrobiology Institute, Exobiology and Evolutionary Biology, Planetary Science and Technology Through Analog Research, MatiSSE, PICASSO and the Habitable Worlds Program.
 NASA established the Astrobiology Program in 1996.
 However, NASA studies in the field of exobiology – a predecessor to astrobiology – date back to the beginning of the U.S. space program.

 NASA funded its first exobiology project in 1959 and established an Exobiology Program in 1960.
 NASA’s Viking missions to Mars, launched in 1976, included three biology experiments designed to look for possible signs of life.
 In the 21st century, astrobiology is a focus of a growing number of NASA solar system exploration missions.
 As noted above, exobiology research is now an element of the Astrobiology Program.
 (For more information on the history of NASA’s Astrobiology Program, see The Living Universe: NASA and the Development of Astrobiology, by Steven J. Dick and James E. Strick, Rutgers University Press, New Brunswick, NJ, 2004.)